Congratulations! You’re a very lucky boy.

 Stories about how the world began, the customs of their tribe, and the role and purpose of men in their culture.
 They would also sing the names of things and places across the land that the boys would soon have to navigate on their own; the places where they could find shelter, water, and food; places where they would encounter danger and the skills needed to get out of it.
 They called these songs “Dreaming Tracks.”

 The boys would listen and memorize these songs.
 Once they were out in the wilderness by themselves, all they had to do was to repeat these songs to safely make their way across the land.

-I am one of the elders of your tribe – the human tribe – and this book is my Dreaming Track.
+I am one of the elders of your tribe – The Human Tribe – and having gone through many exciting and dangerous adventures, this book is my Dreaming Track.